OsamaMIT/Found/README.md

 It is currently still in development.

 ## Stack
-The entire web app is created with Python, so Streamlit was used for the 'frontend' and MongoDB for the database.
+The entire web app is created with Python, so Streamlit was used for the 'frontend' and hosting, while MongoDB was used for the database.

+## Inspiration
+Inspired by all the times I found students looking for someone free or around in my first month of university.